Leading Financial and Family Law Attorneys

 When parents have a “custody” dispute, they are often more accurately disputing issues regarding what the law defines as “periods of responsibility” which means the period when one parent provides for “a child’s physical, developmental and emotional needs, including the decision making required in daily living.”
 In New Mexico, the law presumes that both parents should be involved in the major decisions affecting the children, and that each parent will be appropriate to meet a child’s daily needs during the time when that child is with that parent.
 Even in joint custody situation, the court might have to place conditions and restrictions on how certain decisions are made given the communication challenges that may exist within the restructured families.
-If you have child custody issues, contact the New Mexico Financial and Family Law for a consultation on all New Mexico Child custody law issues.
+If you have child custody issues, contact our Albuquerque child custody lawyers at the New Mexico Financial and Family Law for a consultation on all New Mexico Child custody law issues.

 Most people feel more comfortable with the concepts of which parent should have primary custody, and when the other parent should have visitation, although neither term is technically accurate when the divorce decree awards joint custody, as it does in most cases.
 Although, the courts may award sole custody (which means the sole right to make decisions) with the other parent having visitation, or even supervised visitation, in unique cases where the parents are unable to communicate sufficiently to co-parent, where one parent cannot be trusted to make good decisions for the child, or where there has been abuse or neglect of the child.